Cold Forging And Hot Forging:What Is The Difference

 Here are some key factors to consider when utilizing hot forging:

-1. Material Selection: Hot forging is suitable for a wide range of metals, including steel, aluminum, and titanium.
+1. Material Selection: Hot forging is suitable for a wide range of metals, including steel, Aluminum, and titanium.

 However, the selection of materials should consider their ability to withstand the high temperatures involved in the process.